 Cross-origin resource sharing (CORS) is the standard across-origin solution provided by HTML5.
 Currently, the CORS standard is supported by OSS for cross-origin access.
 For more information, see W3C CORS Norms.

-CORS indicates the origin of where the request is originated by using a header containing the origin of the HTTP request.
-As in the previous example, the origin header contains www.a.com.After receiving the request, the server will judge based on certain rules whether the request should be accepted or not.
-If yes, the server will attach the Access-Control-Allow-Origin header in the response.
+CORS indicates the origin from where the request is originated by using a header containing the origin of the HTTP request.
+As in the earlier example, origin header contains www.a.com.After receiving the request, the server judges based on certain rules whether the request must be accepted or not.
+If yes, then the server attaches the Access-Control-Allow-Origin header in the response.
 The header contains www.a.com, indicating that cross-origin access is allowed.
-In case that the server accepts all the cross-origin requests, just set the Access-Control-Allow-Origin header to *.
+If the server accepts all the cross-origin requests, set the Access-Control-Allow-Origin header to *.

 Attaching relevant CORS headers and other actions are automatically executed by the browser, and no additional action is required by the user.
 Only in the browser environment could the CORS operations be meaningful.

-If the request of www.a.com is received by the server in the first place, the server will return to the user the resource with the Access-Control-Allow-Origin header “www.a.com”.
-When www.b.com initiates its request, the browser will return its previous cached request to the user.
+If the request of www.a.com is received by the server initially, the server returns to the user the resource with the Access-Control-Allow-Origin header “www.a.com”.
+When www.b.com initiates its request, the browser returns its previous cached request to the user.
 As the header content does not match the CORS request, the subsequent request fails.